Skip to main content

 Why these two differ

-Neither fund is a KiwiSaver scheme account product in this context — both are standalone investment funds.
-Verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Readers should verify all figures against each fund's current product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance